SuaveIV/nu_plugin_audio/README.md

 ## Origins and Attribution

 This project is a continuation and expansion of the original `nu_plugin_audio_hook` created by [fmotalleb](https://github.com/fmotalleb/nu_plugin_audio_hook).
-Due to real-world circumstances, the original author had to archive their repository and step away from development.
+Due to real-world circumstances, the original author plans to archive their repository and step away from development.
 They gave explicit permission to fork the project and keep the code alive.
 I am incredibly grateful for their hard work in laying the foundation for this tool.

 ---